Software Safety Demonstration and Idemnification: Ensemble

 \section{Ensemble}

+Using a single symbol, ensembles compactly represent physical stimuli, which are in turn associative mappings between \emph{entities} and \emph{values}.
+Here an entity is a unique descriptive category name such as \Dquo{leftmost rear light intensity control} and \emph{value} is the setting of the light at a particular instant.
+One must be cautious to realize engineering specificity in the naming of entities, as \Dquo{leftmost rear light intensity control} is meaningless when the light source has failed.
+A supplementary entity, for example \Dquo{leftmost rear light failure status,} may be necessary for engineering completeness.
+Physical systems are composed of interrelated combinations of stimulus and response, in which response is \emph{completely} determined by stimulus.
+An ensemble represents a system stimulus at a particular instant of time.

-An ensemble is a special form of a more general structure known as a \emph{family}.
+Mathematically, an ensemble is a special form of a more general structure known as a \emph{family}.
 We employ nomenclature abridged from Halmos \cite[p.
-34]{pH74} as follows: \begin{terminology} Let $I$ and $X$ be non-empty sets, and $\varphi \colon I \to X$ be a mapping.
+34]{pH74} as follows: \begin{nomenclature} Let $I$ and $X$ be non-empty sets, and $\varphi \colon I \to X$ be a mapping.
 Each element $i \in I$ is an \emph{index}, while $I$ itself is an \emph{index set}.
-The mapping $\varphi$ is a \emph{family}; its co-domain $X$ is an \emph{indexed set}.
-An ordered pair $(i,x)$ belonging to the family is a \emph{term}, whose value $x = \varphi(i)\in X$ is often denoted $\varphi_i$. \end{terminology} \begin{notation} The family $\varphi$ itself is routinely but abusively denoted $\{\varphi_n\}$.
-This notation is a compound idiom.\footnote{ Its symbol is a composite of other notational devices that have no separate meaning.} Especially in the case of sequences over a set $G$, the symbol $\{g_n\}$ signifies the mapping $\{ 1\mapsto g_1, \; 2\mapsto g_2, \; \ldots \;\}$. \end{notation}
+The mapping $\varphi$ is a \emph{family}; its codomain $X$ is an \emph{indexed set}.
+An ordered pair $(i,x)$ belonging to the family is a \emph{term}, whose value $x = \varphi(i)\in X$ is often denoted $\varphi_i$. \end{nomenclature} \begin{notation} The family $\varphi$ itself is routinely but abusively denoted $\{\varphi_n\}$.
+This notation is a compound idiom.\footnote{ compound idiom: the symbol is a composite of other notational devices that do not together indicate the usual compound application of the symbol's separate sources; rather, the symbol has a meaning that must be recognized whole-wise.} Especially in the case of sequences over a set $G$, the symbol $\{g_n\}$ signifies the mapping $\{ 1\mapsto g_1, \; 2\mapsto g_2, \; \ldots \;\}$. \end{notation}